-Pan tension should be at 4-5 pounds to get a better hold and avoid muskrats.
+Pan tension should be at 3 pounds to avoid muskrats.

 The trap dog should be at 3:00 or 9:00, depending on what side you have your trap set on, with the dog to the outside.
 This is VERY important to get good holds on the rear foot!
 If you set the trap so the dog is at 12:00 or 6:00, when the jaws come up they will lift the back foot up and out of the jaws, often resulting in toe catches or sprung traps.
 Stabilize your trap, so it's not rocking, with small sticks or rocks under the jaws and levers.